-Table 6 shows the mixed waste processing capacity required to handle the estimated amounts of residual waste and dry recyclables produced in each of the State Plan Regions in future.
+Table 6 shows the processing capacity required to handle the estimated amounts of separated materials for recycling and residual waste produced in each of the State Plan Regions in the future.

-If it is assumed that the nominal capacity of each mixed waste processing facility must be approximately 100,000 to 200,000 tonnes per annum for it to be economically viable, this suggests that approximately 21 new facilities would be needed, based on 2010-11 data, and that over time, these facilities would need to be upgraded to cope with extra capacity arising from population growth, and that new facilities would need to be built when an excess capacity situation was reached.
+If it is assumed that the nominal capacity of each processing facility would be approximately 100,000 to 200,000 tonnes per year for it to be economically viable, this suggests that 16 new organics processing facilities, 13 upgraded organics processing facilities and two new mixed waste processing facilities are needed.
+Over time, these facilities would need to be upgraded to cope with extra capacity arising from population growth, and that new facilities would need to be built when an excess capacity situation was reached.